The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

 For each permission in the precondition, if the corresponding heap location was contained in one of the sets before the removal operation, then we have effectively proved that the precondition holds (syntactic restrictions ensure that the preconditions cannot contain constraints other than permission requirements, see below).
 In the rest of this subsection, we explain how we use static analyses to check this set containment.
 Then, we explain the proof obligations for memory accesses within the \app.

-\mypar{Guaranteeing permissions for parameters} For the arguments~\code{a0} and \code{a1} (we will discuss the core instance \code{c} below), we need to prove that (1)~$\setliteral{a0, a1} \subseteq \setlocalheap$ holds before the call to \code{ApiFn} and (2)~\code{a0} and \code{a1} do not alias.
-If (2) was violated, \code{a1} would no longer be in \setlocalheap{} after removing \code{a0} on \lineref{a0-removal} in \figref{transformed-core-api-call}, \ie we would obtain only \acc{a0} instead of $\acc{a0} \star \acc{a1}$.
+\mypar{Guaranteeing permissions for parameters} For the arguments~\code{a0} and \code{a1} (we will discuss the core instance~\code{c} below), we need to prove that (1)~$\setliteral{\progvar{a0}, \progvar{a1}} \subseteq \setlocalheap$ holds before the call to \code{ApiFn} and (2)~\code{a0} and \code{a1} do not alias.
+If (2) was violated, \code{a1} would no longer be in \setlocalheap{} after removing \code{a0} on \lineref{a0-removal} in \figref{transformed-core-api-call}, \ie we would obtain only \acc{\progvar{a0}} instead of $\acc{\progvar{a0}} \star \acc{\progvar{a1}}$.

-We discharge these two~proof obligations by checking the conditions~\condition{6} and~\condition{7} in \figref{static-conditions}, respectively, using static analyses.
+\looseness=-1 We discharge these two~proof obligations by checking the conditions~\condition{6} and~\condition{7} in \figref{static-conditions}, resp., using static analyses.
 We check \condition{6} by using a thread escape analysis, which delivers judgments $\text{local}(x)$ for a particular program point expressing that $*x$ is definitely not accessible by any other thread.
-We show in \ifthenelse{\boolean{show_full_soundness_appendix}}{\appref{composition-soundness}}{\appref{soundness-proof-overview}} that \condition{6} suffices to discharge $\setliteral{a0, a1} \subseteq \setlocalheap$ (if the arguments are non-\nil) by proving a lemma that relates $\text{local}(x)$ for a program point~$p$ with $x \in \setlocalheap$.
+We show in \secref{diodon-soundness-proof-overview-composition} that \condition{6} suffices to discharge $\setliteral{\progvar{a0}, \progvar{a1}} \subseteq \setlocalheap$ (if the arguments are non-\nil) by proving a lemma that relates $\text{local}(x)$ for a program point~$p$ with $x \in \setlocalheap$.
 We obtain \condition{7} by applying a pointer analysis, which computes may-alias information, \ie \pointstoset{x} for a pointer~$x$, where $a \in \pointstoset{x}$ denotes that $*x$ may-alias any location allocated at site~$a$.
 More precisely, we check for each pair of arguments that the sets of locations they may-alias are disjoint, which is sufficient as we restrict parameters to be shallow.